 Budgetary Basis of Accounting-An annual budget is adopted on a basis consistent with generally accepted accounting principles for the General Fund.
 The Capital Projects Fund is appropriated on a project-length basis.
-No formal annual budget is adopted for the Special Aid, and School Lunch.
-Appropriation limits, where applicable, for the Special Aid Fund and Special Purpose Fund are maintained based on debt schedules, individual grants and donations or fundraising revenues accepted by the Board of Education.
+No formal annual budget is adopted for the Special Aid, School Lunch, Student Activities and Debt Service Funds.
+Appropriation limits, where applicable, for the Special Aid Fund and Debt Service Fund are maintained based on debt schedules, individual grants and donations or fundraising revenues accepted by the Board of Education.
 The periods of such grants may vary from the District's fiscal year.
+No budget is adopted for the Student Activities Fund as extraclassrrom activities of the District are maintained by the individual clubs.
 A budget is maintained for the School Lunch Fund as a management tool for internal control purposes.